-Their growth and development begins from inflammation until their hardening and transformation into callouses.
-Recognizing the vocal nodule symptoms is crucial in order to detect and treat them as soon as possible.
+Their growth and development begin with inflammation until they harden and transform into callouses.
+Recognizing the symptoms of vocal nodules is crucial in order to detect and treat them as soon as possible.

-We recommend that you read: The 9 Best Natural Remedies to Take Care of Your Voice and Throat
+We recommend that you read: The Nine Best Natural Remedies to Take Care of Your Voice and Throat

 1. Husky voice